April 3, 2014

 And for the millionth time, I apologize for my crappy iphone camera.
 It tastes so much better than it looks… And mussels are really f*ck up free.
 Promise.
 Just try it.

-- 2 lb mussels, cleaned and de-bearded (thawed frozen half shells work too)
+- 2 lb fresh mussels (in a pinch, frozen half shells work too)

 - 1/2 cup minced shallots